 The project will help boost recreational fishing opportunities for South Australia’s 277,000 fishers, particularly in the state’s regional communities.

 Now open with a permit from Recfish SA – which is available at www.recfishsa.org.au.
-Upgrades are underway to increase recreational fishing access including from the shore and kayaks.
-The works are expected to be completed by October 2017.
+Infrastructure upgrades and road works along Warren Road are underway to increase recreational fishing access including from the shore and kayaks.
+Increased recreational fishing access is expected to be completed by mid-December 2017.

-Expected to open following the completion of a SA Water’s dam safety upgrade.
+Expected to open soon following the completion of a SA Water’s dam safety upgrade.

 Baroota and Hindmarsh Valley Reservoirs